Author: Kevin Wilson

 Every bowhunter knows the feeling of uncertainty that follows some shots.
 We thought our arrow flew true, and our shot placement was good … then again, was it?
 Hunting with a bow requires that we understand how a broadhead hemorrhages vital organs.
 A lot can go sideways after we release that arrow.
 If we didn’t see the deer go down, it’s decision time.
 With most double-lung shots they’ll run an average of 40 yards before piling up.
 But not always.
 By comparison, bigger game like elk or moose for instance can go several hundred yards with a good hit.
 Following…

-Whether we look at fad, functionality or a combination of those elements, the same decision confronts us: Which broadhead will we choose for hunting?
+Whether we look at fad, functionality or a combination of those elements, the same decision confronts us: Which broadhead will we choose for hunting a particular animal?
 Before we get into the nitty-gritty of choosing a broadhead, I want to be clear on one thing: Regardless of how great any given broadhead is, shot placement matters.
 Here’s what I’m getting at: If we’re honest, most bowhunters admit that not every shot is perfect.
 We’ve made excellent shots, we’ve made less-than-perfect shots.
 If we’ve released enough arrows, at some point, we lost game.
 Unfortunately, that’s just part of hunting.
-It’s likely we used a…
+It’s likely…

 From inserts to wraps, fletching and nocks, customize your arrows for performance and aesthetics with these archery accessories.
 Today, archers can choose from a vast assortment of archery accessories, from shafts and a seemingly endless array of options for dressing them up both for performance and aesthetic purposes.
 We’ve come a long with from the days of carved wooden arrows lashed-on feather fletching and stone broadheads.
 No doubt there are still many traditionalists who invest time and energy in customizing cedar shafts with distinctive cresting and fletching them with authentic turkey wing feathers.
 For most of North America’s compound-shooting bowhunting…